-As we shift to the new translation of the Roman missal, we’ll notice some changes as we recite the creed.
-“We believe” will shift to “I believe.”
-Theological terms like “incarnate” and “consubstantial” will make their appearance.
+When we shifted to the 2011 revised translation of the Roman missal a few years back, we had to relearn a few phrases in the creed.
+“We believe” shifted to “I believe.”
+Theological terms like “incarnate” and “consubstantial” made their appearance.

 Our Catholic Faith is one and unchanging.
-It is only the translation that is changing, not the Creed itself.
-The reason?
+It is only translations that have changed over the years, not the Creed itself.
+The reason for the most recent revision?
 So that our words will more closely reflect the traditional Latin text that goes back to the early days of the Church.

 But here is an interesting point – the Latin text is itself a translation.
 The Creed that we typically recite each Sunday was first proclaimed in the language of the New Testament – Greek.
 And it was not originally intended to be recited at Mass.
 Like most of the confessions of early Christian faith, it arose from baptism, where the catechumen was asked “do you believe in God the Father?” and responded, “I do believe.”
 This is why the pronoun in the ancient creeds was “I” rather than “we.”
 The creed that we call the Nicene Creed arose from a baptismal rite from the area covered by Paul and Barnabas in their missionary journeys.